mw8/white_keyboard_layout/README.md

 I've explained my criticisms of some of the design decisions and metrics emphasized by existing layouts, but I also generally object to the idea that we should all use the same layout.
 If you use a computer almost every day, the amount of time you spend typing in your life will be much greater than the amount of time you spend learning to type using a new layout.

 My preferences derive from the fact that I split my time between scientific writing and programming, and so the choice of input text used in evaluating the objective function should reflect that.
 I'm not going to be typing out all of "Alice in Wonderland" anytime soon.
-I'm mainly going to be writing emails, IMs, research papers, and code.
+I'm mainly going to be writing code, emails, IMs, and research papers.

 Another important point is that the amount of time I spend on a computer where I can customize the keyboard layout is much, much larger than the time I spend using a computer without a customizable layout.
 I am willing to fall back on QWERTY for those rare cases.